jennifertrin/OnboardNFTAlgorand/README.md

 **Scaling**
   - Collect team info for distributing awards during submission process if they win
   - Hire an existing Algorand community to host the hackathon
+  - Post finalist projects @ mentioning winners on Twitter and Instagram

 #### Activity 2: Recognize Top-Tier Artists, Collections, and Whales